 Despite the fact that this bed has two layers of memory foam, it really doesn’t have your stereotypical, sink-in memory foam feel.
 It actually feels more like a neutral, soft foam mattress than a true memory foam bed.
 Probably the best way to describe it is neutral foam with a hint of memory foam.

 You can definitely tell it has memory foam, but there’s no stuck feeling.
 We find the bed to be quite comfortable and accommodating.
-As you can see in the video below, the foams pop back into shape a lot quicker than standard memory foam.

 In terms of the firmness rating for the bed, we disagree with Lucid.
 They call this mattress a “Medium-Plush” whereas compared to the dozens of other mattresses we’ve reviewed, we’d call it a true medium on the soft/firm spectrum.